-Denison Barb (Puntius Denisonii) Fish Species Profile
+Denison Barb (Puntius Denisonii) Species Profile & Care Guide

 The Denison Barb is a beautiful looking, very active fish that makes an excellent addition to any tank.
 These fish are best maintained in large groups.
 However, due to its immense size, a large aquarium is recommended.